Leafwing-Studios/Emergence/design/src/player-actions/index.md

 - [terraforming](terraforming.md), which controls the height of each tile and the soil composition of each voxel
 - [recipe selection](../production-chains/recipes.md), which changes what buildings are producing
 - [signal configuration](../signals/configuring-properties.md), which modifies the signal production and preferences of a [strain](../glossary.md#strain)
-- [pheromones](pheromones.md), which expend a limited but renewable resource to temporarily alter behavior and provide localized boosts
+- [intent](intent.md), which expend a limited but renewable resource to temporarily alter behavior and provide localized boosts

-Players also have some options are simply used to [control the information](informational-tools.md) being displayed:
+Players also have some options that are simply used to [control the information](informational-tools.md) being displayed:

 - selection details
 - camera control